 Side Dishes

-- Broccoli Coleslaw with carrots, green onions, and ramen noodles (Notes: you can skip the ramen if you want to, and use the dressing from the slaw recipe in the EWG guide.)
+- Broccoli coleslaw with carrots, green onions, and ramen noodles (Notes: you can skip the ramen if you want to, and use the dressing from the slaw recipe in the EWG guide.)

 - Tasty Collard Greens uses smoked turkey instead of bacon or ham for great flavor.